gemmacharters/UHFinal/README.md

 # Introduction
-This website is designed for City of Liverpool College ACL Character Art students.
+This website is designed for City of Liverpool College UAL Character Art students.
 These students work over the year to produce a portfolio of work, and the website is designed so they can showcase their work

 # Getting Started
 This website has been created using Visual Studio 2017 and is written in C# ASP.NET with Windows Forms.
 Any maintenance to the site will require suitable software.